SHURE SM86 AND SHURE SM58 TO HELP YOU DECIDE WHICH MICROPHONE MIGHT BE BEST FOR YOU. IT’S THE ULTIMATE SHOWDOWN AS WE PIT SHURE SM86 VS SHURE SM58!

-- Loud vocals (metal bands, alternative etc.)
+Loud vocals (metal bands, alternative etc.)

-- Those who may drop or swing their mics
+Those who may drop or swing their mics

-- Those who need a reliable workhorse of a mic for stage and studio
+Those who need a reliable workhorse of a mic for stage and studio

-- Less detail in vocals
+Less detail in vocals

 The Shure SM86 is best for:

-- Those who use in ear monitors and need to hear every detail of their voice
+Those who use in ear monitors and need to hear every detail of their voice

-- Recording acoustic instruments and vocals in the studio
+Recording acoustic instruments and vocals in the studio

-This high output vocal microphone takes all the indestructible qualities of the SM58 including the circular grille design, size and weight and provides increased sensitivity, high frequency response as well as a Supercardioid pickup pattern which allows for beautiful capture of live vocals whether you’re busting out Slayer style vocals or gently setting the mood with an acoustic and soft vocals – this thing can handle it all.
+This high output vocal microphone takes all the indestructible qualities of the SM58 including the circular grille design, size and weight and provides increased sensitivity, high-frequency response as well as a Supercardioid pickup pattern which allows for beautiful capture of live vocals whether you’re busting out Slayer style vocals or gently setting the mood with acoustic guitar and soft vocals – this thing can handle it all.

-Although you may be thinking to yourself which option might be best when it comes to Shure SM86 Vs Shure SM58 - if you want a great all rounder that can record high quality vocals in the studio and transfer perfectly to the live arena, this is probably your best option overall.
+Although you may be thinking to yourself which option might be best when it comes to Shure SM86 Vs Shure SM58 - if you want a great all-rounder that can record high-quality vocals in the studio and transfer perfectly to the live arena, this is probably your best option overall.